Machine Robo Rescue: Red Wings

-Voice by: Chihiro Kusaka.
+voiced by: Chihiro Kusaka.
 Co-pilot of the Red Wings' Wing-Liner transport he acts as backup for Red Wings together with Rin and the pair help their teammates during rescues.
 He is a somewhat smart guy who knows a lot and is usually calm among the Red Wings.
 Later in the series, he and Jay were both assigned to space for International Hyper Rescue, where they live in a satellite.